dogod621/E57Converter/README.md

 # How to build
 	1. clone with submodul: git clone --recursive https://github.com/dogod621/E57Converter.git
-	2. make the project: use CMAKE (PS. you may want to set USING_STATIC_XERCES ON)
+	2. build the project: use CMAKE (PS. you may want to set USING_STATIC_XERCES ON)

 # How to use
 Demo example:<br>